yashjain02/Spore.bio/README.md

     username: spore@datengineer.com
     password: postgres
     ```
-    create one server by clicking on 'add server', you find it in center of you screen,<br />
+    Check if server existed by expanding server column on left side of you screen, if not create one server by clicking on 'add server', you find it in center of you screen,<br />
     **Name of server: Spore**,<br />
     In next tab connections,<br />
     **Name of host: postgres**,<br />